cherryblossom000/notflix/README.md

 ### How does this work?

-This is a shell script.
+This is an [Elvish](https://elv.sh/) script.
 It scrapes 1337x and gets the magnet link.
 After this it uses [WebTorrent](https://webtorrent.io/) to stream the video from the magnet link.
-For scraping, the script uses simple gnu utils like sed, awk, paste, cut.

 ## Requirements